 This is a crucial tactic because foot traffic is still a major source of sales and revenue for retailers during the holiday season.
 A recent survey found 42% of U.S. shoppers plan to buy most or all of their gifts on Amazon this year, meaning brick-and-mortar locations will need to use every trick in the book to lure shoppers.

-The 6 tactics below will help you bring more shoppers to your physical locations – and maybe even help you persuade some of the 42%-percenters to change their plans.
+The 6 email marketing tactics for retail stores below will help you bring more shoppers to your physical locations – and maybe even help you persuade some of the 42%-percenters to change their plans.

 If you offer “buy online, pick up in store” or “click and collect,” shout it out in an email (or two or three) to remind customers about the benefits.
 It’s a convenience for them and a traffic-builder and sales driver for you.